Options for Secretary of State Reform

 In practice, a large majority of secretaries act impartially based on their own ethical standards, but no state or federal law requires that they do so.
 A 2019 study found that “No state possessed formal legal structures explicitly preventing CEOs [Chief Election Officers] from taking part in conflicted conduct whether to advance their own electoral interests or to purposefully aid a party, ballot initiative, or other candidate in an election they oversee.”

 Concerns have grown about the risks of this system.
 In 2022, many candidates ran for secretary of state who refused to acknowledge fully verified and audited 2020 presidential election results, and a few such individuals are now in charge of their states’ elections.
-Some secretaries of state have made policy decisions that appear to undermine the efficiency and security of their state’s elections – such as leaving the Electronic Registration Information Center – seemingly to appeal to partisan populist sentiment.
+Some secretaries of state have made policy decisions that appear to undermine the efficiency and security of their state’s elections – such as leaving the Electronic Registration Information Center – seemingly to appeal to the voters, particularly primary voters, from who they would soon seek election.

 Initiatives to reform this system have arisen in blue states and red.
 In Washington, former Secretary of State Kim Wyman, a Republican, urged the legislature to make the position nonpartisan.
 In Wyoming, the legislature recently debated shifting election responsibility from the secretary of state to a new commission.
 Large majorities (see page 35 in this report) across the political spectrum support nonpartisan selection of election officials.